GreenFlag31/snackbar-library/README.md

 # Responsive

-Snackbars are responsive and will correctly render on smaller devices (debounced).
+Snackbars are responsive and will correctly render on smaller devices.

 # SSR (Server Side Rendering)